rorzen/Gmail/README.md

 # Mail settings

 Occasionally, you may want to make adjustments to Gmail's appearance or behavior.
-For example, you could create a signature or vacation reply, edit your labels, or change the theme.
+For example, you can create a signature or vacation reply, edit your labels, or change the theme.
 These adjustments can be made from your mail settings.

 ## To access your mail settings: